Spicy Mayo is a quick and easy Asian sauce with mayonnaise, Sriracha and a secret ingredient makes it restaurant worthy to top all foods!

 Spicy Mayo is rich, delicious, incredibly popular in a variety of sushi restaurants, and even easier to make.
 As far as dipping sauces go, Spicy Mayo is more versatile than soy sauce and much easier to make at home.
 It goes well on all sorts of delicious recipes.

-One of my favorite recipes to top with this spicy mayo is Korean Ground Beef.
+One of our favorite recipes to top with this spicy mayo is Korean Ground Beef.
 It takes a simple ground beef dinner to another level!

 Spicy Mayo in Burritos

-I promise you something now, make that burrito I just listed above and you will be the new best friend of anyone who tries it.
+I know it sounds unusual, but if you make that burrito as described above and you will be the new best friend of anyone who tries it.
 It is, amazing.

 You can also make a similar burrito with any of our super popular ground Chinese food recipes including Ground Orange Chicken (based on our super popular Orange Chicken recipe), Ground Kung Pao Chicken, Ground Mongolian Beef or Ground Korean Beef.
-Psst, I did make a couple burritos like this btw.
+Psst, check out the recipes below to see how it’s done.

 The nice thing about using this Spicy Mayo recipe is that you can customize it as much as you’d like, so if you’re not a fan of overwhelmingly spicy sauces you can cut the hot sauce with more mayo.
 If you want to cut the flavor of mayo a bit without just spice you can even add in a bit of lime juice.

-If you’re nearing the end of a sriracha bottle this is actually the perfect time to make spicy mayo.
+If you’re nearing the end of a sriracha bottle, this is actually the perfect time to make spicy mayo.
 You can store it in the bottle!
-I would make the sauce, wash the bottle thoroughly then pour it back in.
+You should make the sauce, wash the bottle thoroughly then pour it back in.
 You’ll have a built in squeeze bottle and an easy way to remember what the sauce is!

 Secret Ingredient: Sesame Oil

 The secret ingredient that makes this a restaurant level spicy mayo?
 It isn’t anything crazy, it’s a few drops of sesame oil!
 The complex flavors flavor the entire sauce with just a tiny amount of sesame oil.
-Try it, I promise it will add a whole new depth of flavor to your spicy mayo you wouldn’t have expected but now you’ll never want to skip.
+Once you try it, it will add a whole new depth of flavor to your spicy mayo you wouldn’t have expected but now you’ll never want to skip.

 - Combine mayonnaise, Sriracha and sesame oil.